domcross/german-stt-evaluation/index.md

-# German STT model evalution
+# German STT model evaluation

 In search of a "good" STT model in german language I have evaluated all free (as in free beer and open source) models.